MichaelrMentele/tinyurl/Journal.md

 aB02
 ...
 ZZZZ
 *Stopped 5/4 545 PM*

 *Started at 10 AM Saturday*
 base-62 = '0123456789abcdefghijklmnopqrstubwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'

 For example if we are mapping 125 base-10 to base-62 then we need to find the where a*62^0 + b*62^1 + c*62^2 is 125.

 The largest number that can fit inside of 125 is 62.
-125/62 is 2 remainder 1 so we have 21 as our base-64 number.
+125/62 is 2 remainder 1 so we have 21 as our base-62 number.

 For 8453 we have 8453/3844 which is 2 remainder 765.
-765 / 62 = 12 (b) remainder is 21.
-21 in our base 62 would be the 11th char in the alphabet which would be k.
+765 / 62 = 12 (c) remainder is 21.
+21 in our base 62 would be the 10th char in the alphabet which would be l.
 So, our our conversion is: '2bk'

+[slicing html pages...]
+*Stopped @ 11 AM 5/6*

+*Started @ 5PM 5/6*
+[adding creation of a new link with core models and driving out with TDD]

+Still need to add url validation in the controller and add tests for the controller.
+And of course we need to add the redirect feature and the view shortlinks feature.
+*Stopped @ 8 PM 5/6*

+*Start @ 730 PM 5/7*
+Need to look up how to get the root application url from the controller